 According to the 2020 U.S. census, the Noxubee County population was 10,123 (72.5% Black; 26.1% White; 1.5% Latino; 0.2% Asian; 0.3% Native American).

 Per capita income for Noxubee County in 2020 was $18,206.
 Median household income was $36,958.
 Approximately one-quarter of the population (individuals and families) live below the poverty line.

 Noxubee is a thriving agricultural area.
-Farmers grow cotton, corn and soybeans and raise beef cattle, sheep, pigs and catfish.
+Farmers grow cotton, corn and soybeans and raise beef, sheep, pigs and catfish.
 There is heavy yellow pine forestation and wildlife is abundant.